Web apps made by me

 In the old days, students and teachers would hand in their programming homework and research on punchcards.

-With the computing power of machines back then, this was a lengthy process, so an operator would run each program on the department's computer.
+With the limited computing power of machines back then, this was a lengthy process, so an operator would run each program on the department's computer.

 This web app is a modern re-imagining of what a cataloguing program for operators would have looked like if web technologies had been available back then.